Delivering on Member States’ agreed priorities

 Although distinct, these initiatives contribute to the same goal: delivering more capabilities through deepening European cooperation and, in doing so, strengthening the Union’s ability to take more responsibility as security provider and to enhance its strategic autonomy and freedom of action.

 The basis for ensuring overall coherence to this new approach is common priority setting, geared towards building a more coherent, interoperable, deployable and sustainable set of European capabilities and forces.
-The prioritisation starts with the Capability Development Plan, which provides the baseline and general orientation for the coherent development of the European capability landscape and serves as a key reference for the EU’s defence initiatives, such as CARD, PESCO and the EDF.
+The prioritisation starts with the Capability Development Plan, which provides the baseline and general orientation for the coherent development of the European capability landscape, while the Overarching Strategic Research Agenda (OSRA) identifies common defence research priorities, both serving as a key reference for the EU’s defence initiatives, such as CARD, PESCO and the EDF.

 The 11 Capability Development Priorities agreed by Member States in 2018 address the entire capability spectrum in support of the EU’ Level of Ambition and are designed to help guide Member States’ capability development efforts.
 They have been elaborated by Member States within EDA, and are the result of an in-depth assessment of short-term, mid-term and long-term capability trends, integrating inputs developed by Member States, the EU Military Committee (EUMC) and the EU Military Staff (EUMS).
 The EU Capability Development Priorities reflect in equal terms existing capability shortfalls in the CSDP context, lessons learnt from recent operations, planned capabilities and potential for future cooperation according to national plans, as well as technological trends and industrial developments impacting future capabilities.